Provar Community: A Conversation with CAST on the Battle for Quality

 Find Your Allies

-Allies are essential when one is trying to affect positive change.
+Allies are essential when one is trying to effect positive change.
 The first thing Tariq King encourages people to do as they walk into an organization to affect change, especially around quality, is to find their allies.
 Who are the people that you can collaborate with?
 You have to connect with the people who also want to affect change.
 The only way to find allies is to intentionally look for them, understand their team goals, and find common ground to lead results together.
-Your future allies may not always have the title or official position, but the best allies are ones who take action.
-If you have recently joined an organization and are tasked with championing quality software, while scaling test automation, take note of the async communication channels, Jira ticket comments, and time to delivery.
+Your future allies may not always have the title or official position, but the best allies are the ones who take action.
+If you have recently joined an organization and are tasked with championing quality software while scaling test automation, take note of the async communication channels, Jira ticket comments, and time to delivery.
 Reach out to these cross-functional leaders, connect with them authentically, and learn what they need from you to continue your work to support them.

 Advocate for What’s Right